EB1811/dev-articles/ZustandStore.md

 I stumbled upon Zustand when re-designing our app’s state management.
 The complexity of Redux and immaturity of React Context made us want to move to another state manager.
 Having been burned by Redux’s aforementioned complexity, Zustand drew me in with its promised simplicity, describing itself as a ‘barebones’ state manager.

+I want to highlight some key aspects of Zustand, and show how it can be used in a project.

-Now, I'm going to be demonstrating Zustand using my testing project [starwars-searcher](https://github.com/EB1811/starwars-searcher).
-This is a very simple app that receives star wars planet names from the [swapi api](https://swapi.dev/), and displays them on a list.
+I'm going to be demonstrating Zustand using my testing project [starwars-searcher](https://github.com/EB1811/starwars-searcher).
+This is a very simple app that utilizes the [swapi api](https://swapi.dev/) for a live search feature.
+Lets extend this project to retrieve star wars planet names from the api and display them on a list, using Zustand as our state manager.

 ## How to create a store
 First, let's install Zustand.